Best Black Friday Fitness Equipment Deals See Deals

 Price Per Serving

 The price per serving is high.
 The protein retails for $60 and there are 19 servings per tub, which comes out to $3.15 per serving.
-When putting together our best protein powder roundup, we found that good proteins typically range from about $1.50 to $2 per serving, so you’re definitely paying a premium here.
+When putting together our expert-reviewed protein powder roundup, we found that good proteins typically range from about $1.50 to $2 per serving, so you’re definitely paying a premium here.

 Formulation